peterhinch/micropython-nano-gui/DRIVERS.md

  * Graphics via the `FrameBuffer` graphics primitives.
  * Text rendering in arbitrary fonts via `Writer` and `Cwriter` classes (see [font_to_py.py](https://github.com/peterhinch/micropython-font-to-py.git)).
- * Use with nano-gui.
+ * Use with nano-gui and [micro-gui](https://github.com/peterhinch/micropython-micro-gui/).

 It should be noted that in the interests of conserving RAM these drivers offer a bare minimum of functionality required to support the above.
+They assume sole access to the SPI or I2C bus.
+Applications which share the bus must do their own arbitration.

 This document is written to support users of `nano-gui`, who only need to instantiate a display to use the GUI.
 Hence only device constructors are